puppybits/Truth-News/svvdtjnhsa.md

 who consistently put things like policy ideals over practicality, reason and realistic expectations will receive hits to their reputation.
-This should allow readers to see politicians or reporters who consistently lie, misrepresent or interject non-fact- opinions in their content.
+This should allow readers to see politicians or reporters who consistently lie, misrepresent or interject non-fact-based opinions in their content.
 3. Only once a trusted auditor has approved or added their own addendums to the content will be it publicly shown to readers.